External Ids for CCND3 Gene

 GeneCards Summary for CCND3 Gene

 CCND3 (Cyclin D3) is a Protein Coding gene.
-Diseases associated with CCND3 include B-Cell Lymphomas and Bladder Carcinoma In Situ.
-Among its related pathways are HTLV-I infection and p53 Pathway (RnD).
+Diseases associated with CCND3 include Bladder Carcinoma In Situ and B-Cell Lymphomas.
+Among its related pathways are Wnt Signaling Pathway (WikiPathways) and Cell cycle Role of SCF complex in cell cycle regulation.
 GO annotations related to this gene include protein kinase binding and cyclin-dependent protein serine/threonine kinase activity.
 An important paralog of this gene is CCND2.

 UniProtKB/Swiss-Prot for CCND3 Gene